hashicorp/vault-guides/README.md

 This directory contains examples of privilege access management, identity, access control.

 ## governance
 Guides related to governance within Vault stored here.
-Sentinel guides only available for enterprise version of Vault.
+Sentinel guides only available for Vault Enterprise Premium.

 ## shared
 This directory contains common scripts and configuration files used to provision environments used for the guides in this repository.